catiffles/wdi_6_js_demo_objects/README.md

 ## Lab

-Let's give the Sponge Bob's charaters some behavior.
-Add method to these characters and log out what these are.
+Let's give the Sponge Bob's characters some behavior.
+Add methods to these characters and display their behavior.

 ### Object Literals with properties that are objects.